vats-naman/Space-X-Project/README.md

 # Space-X-Project
 In this project, I take the role of a data scientist working for a new rocket company 'Space Y' that would like to compete with SpaceX.
 My job is to determine the price of each launch.
-I have to do this by gathering information about Space X and creating dashboards for my team.
-I also determine if SpaceX will reuse the first stage.
-Instead of using rocket science to determine if the first stage will land successfully, I will train a machine learning classification model and use public information to predict if SpaceX will reuse the first stage.
+I had to do this by gathering information about Space X and creating dashboards for my team.
+I also determined if SpaceX will reuse the first stage.
+Instead of using rocket science to determine if the first stage will land successfully or not , I trained a machine learning classification model and used public information to predict if the first stage was a success or a failure.
 The Following Steps were followed:
 1) Data Collection through SpaceX API and Webscapping Wikipedia Pages
 2) Data Wrangling